rpgarner/u2_lesson_intro_to_state/README.md

 ```

 Let's break this down:

-- We're importing the `useState` hook from react, _( It's built into the newer versions of the React library )_
+- We're importing the `useState` hook from react *( It's built into the newer versions of the React library )*

-- We're using some fancy code to gain access to two items, `tasks` and `manageTasks`, this is what's known as `Array Destructing`.
-More on that **[HERE](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment)**
+- We're using some fancy code to gain access to two items, `tasks` and `manageTasks`.
+This is **[Array Destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment)**.

-- We're setting both of these items equal to `useState` which is a function, _all hooks are functions..._ And initializing it with an empty array.
+- We're setting both of these items equal to `useState` which is a function *(all hooks are functions)* and initializing it with an empty array.

 By setting `useState` in this manner, we are stating: